- An occupational disease is different than a job injury.

 Statute of Limitations – How long do you have to file an L&I claim for an OCCUPATIONAL DISEASE

-The occupational disease statute of limitations (SOL) specifies that a Report of Industrial Injury or Occupational Disease must be filed within two years.
+The Occupational Disease Statute of Limitations (SOL) specifies that a Report of Industrial Injury or Occupational Disease must be filed within two years of notice.
 Filing the report starts the L&I claim.

 Many persons actually have a lifetime or longer to file their occupational disease claims.
-You can have an entire lifetime to file because seldom does the two year SOL begin to run.
+You can have an entire lifetime to file because the two-year SOL seldom begins to run.
 Longer than a lifetime?
 Yes.
-There can be even longer than a lifetime because the widow can file a claim even after the worker’s death.
+It can be even longer because the widow can file a claim even after the worker’s death.

 The Statute of Limitations starts the day a physician or a nurse practitioner gives written notice to the worker of: